zhcmeng/smolagents/docs/README.md

 Adding a new tutorial or section is done in two steps:

-- Add a new file under `./source`.
-This file can either be ReStructuredText (.rst) or Markdown (.md).
+- Add a new Markdown (.md) file under `./source`.
 - Link that file in `./source/_toctree.yml` on the correct toc-tree.

 Make sure to put your new file under the proper section.
-It's unlikely to go in the first section (*Get Started*), so depending on the intended targets (beginners, more advanced users, or researchers) it should go in sections two, three, or four.
+If you have a doubt, feel free to ask in a Github Issue or PR.

+### Translating

+When translating, refer to the guide at [./TRANSLATING.md](https://github.com/huggingface/agents/blob/main/docs/TRANSLATING.md).

 ### Writing source documentation